A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Introduction

 \begin{question}[Roberts] Let $(R,\fm)$ be a complete Noetherian local domain of arbitrary characteristic with its absolute integral closure $R^+$.
 Then does there exist an $R$-algebra $B$ such that $B$ is an almost Cohen-Macaulay $R$-algebra and $R \subset B \subset R^+$? \end{question}

 Essentially, Question \ref{PRoberts} asks for a possibility to find a \textit{relatively small} almost Cohen-Macaulay algebra.
 The structure of this article is twofold.
-We begin with its arithmetic side and move to its application to Question \ref{PRoberts}. \\
+We begin with giving an answer to Question \ref{PRoberts} and then discuss necessary perfectoid techniques.